HolmesBryant/wijit-code/README.md

 Demo: [https://holmesbryant.github.io/wijit-code/](https://holmesbryant.github.io/wijit-code/)

 ## Changelog
+- v1.2
+	- Adjusted html syntax so it also covers css
+	- Added html/css as default syntax so you don't have to provide a value to the "highlight" attribute if you are just displaying html/css.
+- v1.02
+    - Added "property" to default color palette for syntax-highlighting properties
 - v1.01
     - added 'scriptLoaded' event which fires on document when the full text of the script being tested has been loaded.
 This only occurs when lineNumbers is true (or the 'line-numbers' attribute is present).
     - Changed the default white-space wrapping to 'pre' from 'pre-wrap'.